orbitmines/archive/projects/Project - Story & Lore.md

 [ Player select in the middle [S]]

 The sun burned brightly even though it was an early spring day.
 In particular it seemed the rays of light had chosen a particular person that day, casually sitting on a bench in a small park.
-Perhaps it was the fact that against the background he stood out particularly, the brightest of green colors around him, his black-on-blac
+Perhaps it was the fact that against the background he stood out particularly, the brightest of green colors around him, his black

 [Start story in 2045, release day of The Ether]